Dragon Tattoo (film series): The Girl with the Dragon Tattoo (2011)

 A disgraced journalist, Mikael Blomkvist (Daniel Craig) investigates the disappearance of a wealthy patriarch's niece who has been missing for forty years.
 He is aided by the young computer hacker named Lisbeth Salander (Rooney Mara).
 As they work together in the investigation, Blomkvist and Salander uncover immense corruption beyond anything anyone could have anticipated.

 The Girl in the Spider's Web (2018)

 Lisbeth Salander (Claire Foy) and Mikael Blomkvist (Sverrir Gudnason) once again teamup, this time to become involved in a conspiracy of spies, cybercriminals, and corrupt government officials, and discover the deception runs closer than they understand, with familiar ties to the pair.

+Television

+In May 2020, a standalone television series adapting a Lisbeth Salander story separate from the Millennium book series was announced as being in development.
+Andy Harries will serve as executive producer, while the show will be a joint-venture production between Sony Pictures Television, Amazon Studios, and Left Bank Pictures.
+By October 2023, Veena Sud joined the production as showrunner with Amazon MGM Studios also involved in its development.

 Development

 The Girl with the Dragon Tattoo

 The success of Stieg Larsson's novel created Hollywood interest in adapting the book, as became apparent in 2009, when Lynton and Pascal pursued the idea of developing an "American" version unrelated to the Swedish film adaptation released that year.
 By December, two major developments occurred for the project: Steven Zaillian became the screenwriter, while producer Scott Rudin finalized a partnership allocating full copyrights to Sony.
 Zaillian, who was unfamiliar with the novel, got a copy from Rudin.
 The screenwriter recalled, "They sent it to me and said, 'We want to do this.
 We will think of it as one thing for now.
 It's possible that it can be two and three, but let's concentrate on this one.'"